pamotinggi/plssleep/README.md

 ## Getting Started

 This is a side & personal project of mine.
-My sleep schedule is off the rails so I kinda decided to make web app of ambient sleep sound for my self so I don't have to deal with ads and other from other apps.
+My sleep schedule is off the rails so I kinda decided to make an app of ambient sleep sound for my self so I don't have to deal with ads and other from other apps.

 ## Use of the code